knbknb/ai-system-roles/README.md

-# AI System Personas
+# AI LLM Personas

-An opinionated list of AI System personas, grouped by topic.
+An opinionated list of LLM personas, grouped by topic.

 This is my personal version of a collection of personas, or prompt modifiers, or custom instructions.
+These are for AI-systems, not "system personas" in the sense of user interface design.

-Check out the `personas-grouped-sorted.csv`.  files for the actual personas.
+Check out the `personas-grouped-sorted.csv` file for the actual personas.

 Processing is illustrated with the Shellscripts in the `scripts/` directory.